python/mypy/docs/source/final_attrs.rst

        def __init__(self) -> None:
            self.x = 1  # Good

-``Final`` can only be used as the outermost type in assignments or variable annotations.
+:py:data:`~typing.Final` can only be used as the outermost type in assignments or variable annotations.
 Using it in any other position is an error.
 In particular, ``Final`` can't be used in annotations for function arguments:

 .. code-block:: python